fernandasecinaro/nest-template/README.md

 $ npx prisma migrate dev --name [name]
 ```

+The above command will apply all unapplied migrations to the development database and update Prisma Client

 #### Update Prisma Client

 Prisma Client JS is a type-safe database client auto-generated based on the data model.